bluesky66-dev/kibana/docs/development/core/server/kibana-plugin-core-server.savedobjectsrepository.closepointintime.md

 ## Remarks

-While the `keepAlive` that is provided will cause a PIT to automatically close, it is highly recommended to explicitly close a PIT when you are done with it in order to avoid consuming unneeded resources in Elasticsearch.
+While the `keepAlive` that is provided will cause a PIT to automatically close, it is highly recommended to explicitly close a PIT when you are done with it in order to avoid consuming unneeded resources in HyperSec.

 ## Example